ToiOhomaiBCS/COMP6210-Course-Material/week01/session01/readme.md

 Once you click start your server is up an running and you can store your webfiles in the htdocs folder which should be located in your H: drive. **Note: this will appear after you run a script, if it is not there already**

 Although this method is simple and easy to setup.
 As written [here](https://www.apachefriends.org/hosting.html) XAMPP is not recommended for a production setup.
 Although this is not problem when you are learning PHP - it will need to tested before you submnit your assessment.

+**NOTE** In the K Drive there is a COMP.6210 folder that has a script in it that moved the HTDOCS and the right permissions for your user account.
+You MUST run this to protect your work, or else anyone has access to it.

 # 2. Installing PHP using the CLI